romanmurzac/DrivenPath/chapter_2/README.md

 [GeeksforGeeks - What is a Framework?](https://www.knowledgehut.com/blog/data-science/data-extraction)

 ## Practice
-Implemention for the practical part of the chapter.
+The implemention for the practical part for the chapter.

 ### Investigate the data source
 Investigate data that are generated based on each user login to the internet platform of the *DataDriven* company and understand what is amount of existing data at this moment, what columns are available and what type of data they contains.\